pouyabey/md-102-endpoint-administrator-notes/README-Day-5.md

 ---

-## Windows Bulk Enrollment
+# Windows Bulk Enrollment

-During the **Set up device** process, you can define how device names are generated.
+In Windows Configuration Designer, device names can include:

+RAND:5 → Adds a random five-digit number.

 Example:

-RAND:5 → Adds a random five-digit number to the device name.

-Example:

 LAPTOP-%RAND:5%
 → LAPTOP-48392

-You can also use the device serial number as part of the device name.
+A device name can also include the serial number.

-The remaining sections, such as network configuration, are relatively straightforward.

-At the end of the process, Windows Configuration Designer creates a provisioning package.
-You can copy this package to a USB drive and run it on new Windows devices to configure and enroll them.
+After the configuration is completed, a provisioning package is created.
+The package can be copied to a USB drive and run on new devices.

 ![Windows provisioning package](Screenshots/day-5-01.png)

 # Bulk Enrollment for Apple Devices

-In Intune, go to:
+Path:

 Devices
 → Enrollment
 → Apple Enrollment
 → Apple Configurator

-Apple Configurator can be used to manually prepare and enroll Apple devices that were not already added through Apple Business Manager or Apple School Manager.
+Apple Configurator can be used to prepare and enroll Apple devices manually.

-Devices purchased through Apple or an authorized reseller can normally be added directly to Apple Business Manager and assigned to Intune for Automated Device Enrollment.
+Devices purchased through Apple or an authorized reseller are usually added to Apple Business Manager and assigned to Intune.

 ![Apple Configurator enrollment](Screenshots/day-5-02.png)